JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-strength-cycle.md

 ### Don't Forget  Single Leg Strength

-Most likely if you are begineer the best bang for buck is the back squat.
+Most likely if you are beginner the best bang for buck is the back squat.

 Just be aware that some attention to single leg exercises will need to be given at some point e.g. split squats, romanian split squat, single leg romanian deadlifts.